-Working in one area at a time removing the extra moss at the seams and gluing down the moss at that seam before moving to the next area, hence forming, gluing and cutting off the extra to create the moss ball.
+I was working in one area at a time, removing the extra moss at the seams and gluing down the moss at that seam before moving to the next place, forming, gluing, and cutting off the excess to create the moss ball.

-After the moss square is completely glued and trimmed there might be gaps or holes that need to be covered, thus using your moss trimmings to make patches to cover those areas and glue them down.
+After the moss square is completely glued and trimmed, there might be gaps or holes that need to be covered; thus, using your moss trimmings to make patches to cover those areas and glue them down.
 Furthermore, using some of the moss scraps to cover all the seams.
-You will be amazed by how forgiving the moss can be to work with, hence making it my new favorite craft product.
+You will be amazed by how forgiving the moss can work with, hence making it my new favorite craft product.

 Preparing the Clay Pot

-If you have been reading my blog then you know I adore chalk paint, furthermore, I adore anything green and organic.
+If you have been reading my blog, then you know I adore chalk paint.
+Furthermore, I love anything green and organic.
 Thus, making this the perfect spring decorating project for a moss challenge.

 DIY Wreath Bow and Nest

-Adding classic touches such as a tan check ribbon bow to the moss wreath further enhances the elegance farmhouse vignette.
+Adding classic touches such as a tan check ribbon bow to the moss wreath further enhances the elegant farmhouse vignette.

-The simplest way to make a bow for a wreath is to make on loop with the ribbon.
-Then starting in the center of the loop pinch it together and place it on top of the spot where the tails of the ribbon cross.
+The simplest way to make a bow for a wreath is to make it on loop with the ribbon.
+Then starting in the center of the circle, pinch it together and place it on the spot where the ribbon cross.